cjhelms/math_game/README.md

 # Math Game
-A simple game where you must solve an arithmetic problem in a short amount of time.
-Your score is how many problems you can solve before running out of time or getting a wrong answer.
+A simple game where you must solve arithmetic problems within a time limit.
+Your score is how many problems you can solve without running out of time on the problem.

 # Technology
 Written in C++ using SDL2 for visualization.